JohnYoussef-hub/Pizza/README.md

 # Pizza Order Application

-Welcome to the **Pizza Order Application**! 🍕 This program provides an intuitive and user-friendly interface for customizing pizza orders.
+This Desktop program provides an intuitive and user-friendly interface for customizing pizza orders.
 Users can select their preferred pizza size, crust type, and toppings, making it easy to create the perfect pizza.

 ## Features